-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Demo the process of using the registry tool to identify the patient population

-- Registry should contain relevant clinical info - How is the info entered in the registry? - What do you do with it when you receive it, how do you address gaps in care?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Demo the process of using the registry too l to identify the patient population • Registry should contain relevant clinical info • How is the info entered in the registry? • What do you do with it when you receive t, how do you address gaps in care?